Skip to main content

 Highway Cruiser

 The IS250 shines on the open freeway, where it feels most comfortable above 60 mph.
-While the 0-60 time is not impressive, once you reach higher RPMs, it reveals a more spirited side.
-My highway MPG has averaged between 25-28, which is decent for a car of this age.
+While the 0–60 time is not impressive, once you reach higher RPMs it reveals a more spirited side.
+Highway MPG has averaged 25–28, decent for a car of this age.

 City Driver